hbyio/www-pilot-pm/content/blog/your-content-is-your-source-code-E01.md

 date: 2018-07-15
 draft: false
 illustration: /img/blog/mancoding.png
-short: Producing an application has many similarities with content production.
-So much so that we thought it would be interesting to start talking about it ...
+description: Producing an application has many similarities with content production.
+So much so that we thought it would be interesting to start talking about it in a blog notes serie.
 slug: your-content-is-your-source-code-E01
 tag: do it
 title: Content production is strangely similar to software development
 ---

-**Producing an application has many similarities with content production.
-So much so that we thought it would be interesting to start talking about it in a series of notes ("Your content is your source code").**

 At the heart of development (software, web, mobile,..) there is a text.
 The [source code](https://fr.wikipedia.org/wiki/Code_source).
 Whatever the technology used, whatever the language used, everything can be reduced to one thing: lines of text that tell a machine what to do.